jcustenborder/kafka-connect-opentsdb/README.md

 com.github.jcustenborder.kafka.connect.opentsdb.ParseOpenTSDB$Value
 ```

-The ParseOpenTSDB transformation will parse data that is formatted with the OpenTSDB wire protocol.
+The ParseOpenTSDB transformation will parse data that is formatted with the OpenTSDB wire protocol or the telnet-style API protocol.
 ### Tip

 This transformation expects data to be a String.
 You are most likely going to use the StringConverter.